Chronic wound: Treatment

 Though treatment of the different chronic wound types varies slightly, appropriate treatment seeks to address the problems at the root of chronic wounds, including ischemia, bacterial load, and imbalance of proteases.
 Periwound skin issues should be assessed and their abatement included in a proposed treatment plan.

 Various methods exist to ameliorate these problems, including antibiotic and antibacterial use, debridement, irrigation, vacuum-assisted closure, warming, oxygenation, moist wound healing (the term pioneered by George D. Winter), removing mechanical stress, and adding cells or other materials to secrete or enhance levels of healing factors.

 It is uncertain whether intravenous metronidazole is useful in reducing foul smelling from malignant wounds.
 There is insufficient evidence to use silver-containing dressings or topical agents for the treatment of infected or contaminated chronic wounds.
+For infected wounds, the following antibiotics are often used (if organisms are susceptible) as oral therapy due to their high bioavailability and good penetration into soft tissues: ciprofloxacin, clindamycin, minocycline, linezolid, moxifloxacin, and trimethoprim-sulfamethoxazole.

 The challenge of any treatment is to address as many adverse factors as possible simultaneously, so each of them receives equal attention and does not continue to impede healing as the treatment progresses.